peteryzhang6/The-Law-of-One/Duality/space-time.md

 	- to create the space and time for writing - my desk with computer on it
 	- to create the space and time for sleeping - my bed
 	- to create the space and time for smoking - balcony or outside
+		- to calm myself
+		- to relax myself
+		- to enjoy the moment
+		- to ...
 	- to create the space and time for eating - dinning room
 	- to create the space and time for playing
 	- to create the space and time for learning